sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 #### Unless promoted, Teammates should not exceed 15% increases in a given 12-month period.

-\*\* Note: Please reference the following mapping of scores from our prior talent assessment framework to your current one:
+_Note_: Please reference the following mapping of scores from our prior talent assessment framework to your current one:

-New Rating = 1 Distinguished Performance
+- New Rating(no prior scores map to this) = 1 Distinguished Performance
-[1:1, 2:1, 1:2] = 2 Superior Performance
+- [1:1, 2:1, 1:2] = 2 Superior Performance
-[2:2] = 3 Meeting Performance Expectations
+- [2:2] = 3 Meeting Performance Expectations
-[3:2, 2:3, 3:3] = 4 Partially Successful Performance
+- [3:2, 2:3, 3:3] = 4 Partially Successful Performance
+- New Rating (No prior scores map to this) = 5

 Combined with the Impact Review Feedback, the Talent Assessment framework helps: